Swift-mamba/EzCreate/README.md

 # EzCreate
-A DATAPACK that makes the create mod, and some of its addons easier to use.
+A DATAPACK for minecraft 1.20.1 that makes the create mod, and some of its addons easier to use.